Eugene-Pavlovskiy/02-drag-n-drop/README.md

-# marathon-js-frontend-vladilenminin
+# marathon-js-frontend

-- Создан репозиторий `02-drag-n-drop`.
+- The `02-drag-n-drop` repository has been created.
+- Pure Javascript.